tyzoo/express-openapi-template/README.md

 ### by [@tyzoo](https://github.io/tyzoo)

 ### About
-A simple express API in typescript with example OpenAPI/Swagger annotation which is used to automatically generate beautiful and functional docs for your API.
-Also uses mongodb/mongoose/typegoose for database.
+A simple express API written in typescript with example OpenAPI/Swagger annotation which is used to automatically generate beautiful and functional docs for your API.
+* Database: mongodb/mongoose/typegoose
+* Authentication: Sign in With Ethereum with secure sessions via Iron Session

 ### Demo
 [https://express-openapi-ts-app.herokuapp.com/](https://express-openapi-ts-app.herokuapp.com/)